aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/cluster-proportional-autoscaler/index.md

 #### Comparison to Horizontal Pod Autoscaler

 Horizontal Pod Autoscaler is a top level Kubernetes API resource.
 HPA is a closed feedback loop autoscaler which monitors CPU/Memory utilization of the pods and scales the number of replicas automatically.
 HPA relies on the Metrics API and requires Metrics Server whereas Cluster Proportional Autoscaler does not use Metrics Server nor the Metrics API.
 Cluster Proportional Autoscaler is not scaled with a Kubernetes resource but instead uses flags to identify target workloads and a ConfigMap for scaling configuration.
 CPA provides a simple control loop that watches the cluster size and scales the target controller.
-The inputs for CPA are number of schedulable cores and nodes in the cluster
+The inputs for CPA are number of schedulable cores and nodes in the cluster.

-In this section of the workshop we will demonstrate scaling the CoreDNS system component of the EKS cluster proportional to the amount of compute in the cluster.
+In the following lab exercises, we'll demonstrate scaling the CoreDNS system component of the EKS cluster proportional to the amount of compute in the cluster.